l7mp/stunner/doc/CONCEPTS.md

 A STUNner installation consists of two parts, a *control plane* and a *dataplane*.
 The control plane consists of declarative policies specifying the way STUNner should route WebRTC media traffic to the media servers, plus a gateway operator that renders the high-level policies into an actual dataplane configuration.
-The dataplane in turn comprises one or more `stunnerd` pods which is actually ingesting media traffic into the cluster through a STUN/TURN server.
-Since the TURN service underlying STUNner is agnostic to NATs, STUNner can inject clients' media traffic into the private Kubernetes pod network where the media servers are deployed, addressing all NAT traversals (client-side and server-side) in a single go.
+The dataplane in turn comprises one or more `stunnerd` pods, responsible for actually ingesting media traffic into the cluster through a STUN/TURN server.
+Since the TURN service underlying STUNner is agnostic to NATs, STUNner can inject clients' media traffic into the private Kubernetes pod network, addressing all NAT traversals (client-side and server-side) in a single go.

 ![STUNner architecture](/doc/stunner_arch_big.svg)